-12.3 Using program resources
+13.4 Using program resources

-A resource is very similar to a file.
-Resources, however, can be represented in two different formats: on files, as well as part of the resource archive of a saved state (see qsave_program/2).
+A resource is similar to a file.
+Resources, however, can be represented in two different formats: on files, as well as part of the resource archive of a saved state (see qsave_program/2) that acts as a virtual file system for the SWI-Prolog I/O predicates (see open/4, register_iri_scheme/3).

-A resource has a name and a class.
-The source data of the resource is a file.
-Resources are declared by declaring the predicate resource/3.
-They are accessed using the predicate open_resource/3.
+A resource has a name.
+The source data of a resource is a file.
+Resources are declared by adding clauses to the predicate resource/2 or resource/3.
+Resources can be accessed from Prolog as files that start with res:// or they can be opened using open_resource/3.